fhemberger/nomad-demo/README.md

 - Make all web-services only available via HTTPS.
 Traefik offers great support for [automatic certificate management with Let's Encrypt](https://docs.traefik.io/https/acme/), for example.

+- Monitor [Vault's audit log](https://www.vaultproject.io/docs/audit).
+All Vault API requests (internal and external) are logged to detect if someone tries to gain access to your secrets or tamper with them.
+This demo uses the `syslog` audit backend to send those logs to the `loadbalancer`, in lack of a different VM – **In production of course, audit logs *never* belong on an outside facing machine!**

+  They are stored in `/var/log/vault/audit.log` and the file is rotated daily.
+However, it is better to send them to [Elasticsearch](https://www.elastic.co/elasticsearch/) for example and have them analyzed with [Kibana](https://www.elastic.co/elasticsearch/).

 ## Contributing